dimafour/restaurant_voting/README.md

 > * This API allow users to vote for the restaurant they want to dinner at.
 > * Two types of roles: regular users & admins
 > * Admins create, update, delete restaurants, menus and meals for today
-> * Admins have access to stored vote history & tools to manage users' profiles
+> * Admins have tools to manage users' profiles
 > * User can vote only once a day & change their decision before deadline (11.00 am)
 > * All summary & API methods with parameters info are available at Swagger UI